Skip to main content

 What is a PSPS?

-During high-risk weather conditions, we may proactively turn off power, called a Public Safety Power Shutoff, to prevent wildfires.
+During critical fire weather conditions (hot, dry, and very windy), we may proactively turn off power, called a Public Safety Power Shutoff, to prevent wildfires.

 Public Safety Power Shutoff Video